andrei-m-code/net-core-push-notifications/README.md

 services.AddHttpClient<ApnSender>();
 ```

-2. Register settings as a singleton:
+2. Register settings object as a singleton:

 If you've added ApnSettings and FcmSettings into a configuration section, you can bind section directly to settings object from `IConfiguration` available in Startup.cs: